idnow/de.idnow.ios.sdk/IDnow-platform-iOS_4.11.0/IDnow-platform-without-NFC/DOCUMENTATION.md

-## IDnowCoreSDK framework without NFC  (4.10.0) :
+## IDnowCoreSDK framework without NFC  (4.11.0) :
 The IDnow framework can be used to incorporate the IDnow AutoIdent platform into iOS Objective C or Swift apps.
-The framework itself contains `armv7` and `arm64` architectures as well as simulator architectures.

 ### Dependencies